shamblernaut/Sublime-Track-File/README.md

 {
     // The interval (in milliseconds) at which to check for file changes "watch_interval": 1000,

-    // Maximum file size in bytes (default: 1MB)
-    // When the file exceeds this size, it will be truncated "max_file_size": 1048576,

     // Default file path to track (optional)
     // If set, this file will be pre-filled when starting tracking